SoftUni-Internal/interactive-content/EN/02-Methods/07-Overloading-Methods.md

 # Method Signature

-In Java method signature is part of the method declaration.
+In Java, a method signature is a part of the method declaration.

-It is the combination of the method name and the method parameters.
+It is the combination of the **method name** and the **method parameters**.

 ```Java
 public static void print(String text) {